 Design & Features

 Visually, it is a refined take on the DIY aesthetic bolstered by a rather alluring black and bright orange color scheme.
 The Original Prusa i3 MK3S looks like a hobbyist kit form 3D printer but without the rough edges or its innards unceremoniously exposed in a chaotic mess.
-The Dural milled frame, aluminum extrusions, and overall attention to design makes this one of the more appealing assembly kits out there, not to speak of its rigidity.
+The Dural milled frame, aluminum extrusions, and overall attention to design makes this one of the more attractive assembly kits out there, not to speak of its rigidity.

-Side by side, you’d be hard pressed to find any immediate surface similarities between the original RepRap and the i3 MK3S, but rest assured that many of these remain.
+Side by side, you’d be hard pressed to find any surface similarities between the original RepRap and the i3 MK3S, but rest assured that many of these remain.
 Chiefly, retaining the core Cartesian configuration using Fused Deposition Modelling.

 The build area measures 250 mm x 210 mm x 210 mm, which isn’t far off the dimensions of the original RepRap.
 Layer resolution ranges from 50 to 350 microns alongside a max print speed of 200 mm per second.

 A single direct drive extruder with a Bondtech drive gear designed to grip onto filament on two sides (and an optical filament sensor) powers the printing process with a 0.4 mm E3D V6 nozzle that can easily be swapped for a bigger diameter if required.
 The alloy spring steel sheet bed with a PEI surface (meaning no glue, tape, etc.) is heated and removable, held in place by magnetic holds and fitted low corner temperature compensation tech to avoid undue warping.